pixie-io/pixie/DEVELOPMENT.md

-Edit the `<directory-path>` into the .bazelrc and put the it into your homedir:
+Edit the `<directory-path>` into the .bazelrc and put it into your homedir:
 ```
 # Global bazelrc file, see https://docs.bazel.build/versions/master/guide.html#bazelrc.